spurgeah/ccfes-control/HINTS.md

     - More data remains in connection buffer
 - Additionally functions with naming schema _send_xxx_ are normal functions not waiting for acknowledge
   - The acknowledge needs to handled manually by using _PacketBuffer_ object from device
-  - _PacketBuffer_ reads data from connection and separates packets from data stream

 ## Logging
 - Library creates a custom logger, see class _Logger_